UMM-CSci-3601-S18/iteration-4-readme-md/README.md

 - A reports & graphs page
     - Ability to see past emotion entries both in a graph format and in text
 - Ability to create goals
-    - Goals can be catgorized
+    - Goals can be categorized
     - Goals can be completed
 - Crisis button for emergency crisis situations